Home > Tours > UK & Ireland Tours > Best of Ireland & Scotland (Small Group)

 A scenic drive takes you through the Grampian Mountains past the Duke of Atholl's Blair Castle.
 Drive down and cross the Tay to visit St. Andrews.
 As you arrive, pass the Old Course, the home of golf since its invention in the 15th century.
 Enjoy free time to explore.
 Why not wander to St. Andrews University where the love story of Kate Middleton and Prince William began?
 Alternately, stroll to West Sands Beach where the famous 'Chariots of Fire' scene was filmed.
 Continue across the majestic Forth Road Bridge to the Scottish capital, Edinburgh.

 In the evening, select departures attend The Royal Edinburgh Military Tattoo.
-(B) Stay: Sheraton Grand Hotel & Spa, Edinburgh.
+(B) Stay: Sheraton Grand Hotel & Spa, Edinburgh

 In the afternoon, you are at leisure to continue exploring as you wish, or perhaps go shopping.
 Join your friends in the heart of Edinburgh at a Celebration Dinner of modern Scottish cuisine served with wine.
-(B/DW)
+(B/D)

 Your journey comes to an end after breakfast with transfers arriving at Edinburgh airport.
 (B)